 Empowering students to produce Art Degree Career Handbook

-This year Angela Collins, Head of Careers and Careers Advisor at WIT submitted the work she carried out with Art and Design Students which was a coordinated programme of employability initiatives for Art and Design Students targeted at career research, industry networking and providing valuable opportunities for their work to be published and exhibited.
+This year Angela Collins, Head of Careers and Careers Advisor at SETU submitted the work she carried out with Art and Design Students which was a coordinated programme of employability initiatives for Art and Design Students targeted at career research, industry networking and providing valuable opportunities for their work to be published and exhibited.